 Carbon monoxide is a tasteless, odorless, colorless, and highly poisonous gas.
 This byproduct forms when people burn certain fuel forms, such as coal, wood, propane, and natural gas.

-This silent but deadly gas claims lives.
-Statistics from the National Capital Poison Center revealed that at least 430 individuals perish in the United States annually due to non-fire and unintentional carbon monoxide poisoning.
+This silent but deadly gas claim lives.
+National Capital Poison Center statistics revealed that at least 430 individuals perish in the United States annually due to non-fire and unintentional carbon monoxide poisoning.

-Given that winter is around the corner, carbon monoxide poisoning is likely to become a problem, as households have furnaces, fireplaces, wood stoves, and other heating appliances running during the cold months.
-If there’s an issue with the home’s ventilation systems, the toxic gas could accumulate inside the house and place family members at risk of poisoning.
+Since winter is around the corner, carbon monoxide poisoning will likely become a problem, as households have furnaces, fireplaces, wood stoves, and other heating appliances running during the cold months.
+If there’s an issue with the home’s ventilation systems, the toxic gas could accumulate inside the house, putting family members at risk of poisoning.

 This winter, keep you and your family safe and sound by following these five tips to avoid carbon monoxide poisoning: